February 19, 2019 11 Comments

 Urgh!
 Dark and dingy and very depressing.

 The entry was originally a dark, uninviting space that said the very opposite of 'welcome'.
-We bagged the brick wall and painted it white, added artwork (Seaweed in Aqua in silver bamboo frame) and painted the front door a high-gloss black (Taubmans Endure Gloss in All Black).
+We bagged the brick wall and painted it white, added a feature artwork and painted the front door a high-gloss black (Taubmans Endure Gloss in All Black).
 We also painted the pine ceiling in a crisp white (Dulux Vivid White) as well, as a fresh contrast to the dark slate floor.
 New chrome hardware was the perfect door 'jewellery'.

-The master bedroom was also painted white (Dulux Lexicon Quarter) and I added crisp white linen sheets and curtains for a luxurious but natural look.
+The master bedroom was also painted white (Dulux Lexicon Quarter) and I added crisp white linen sheets and curtains for a luxurious but natural feel.
 Black Chinoiserie bedside tables, black timber frames for my Fern Prints in Denim, and custom cushions via Rachel Elizabeth Interiors complete the look.
-Fresh foliage and flowers are always a good idea, and stacks of books and magazines complete the look.
+Fresh foliage and flowers are always a good idea, and stacks of books and magazines are perfect finishing touches.

 Now, if any of you are still reading from way back in the days of my very first blog, may remember that back in 2010, I did a mini DIY kitchen makeover.
 You can read through the previous post to see all the gory before shots, but when it came to this renovation the previous update still looked great and we really didn't need to do too much to it.
 A fresh coat of paint throughout, new lights and a little styling and it was done.